-604.5 ANNUAL AND REGULAR MEETINGS
+4.6 ANNUAL AND REGULAR MEETINGS

-The annual meeting of the House of Delegates of Hawaiian Swimming shall be held in the month of November each year or during the Hawaii State Age Group Short Course Championship, at which time the election of officers shall be held.
+The annual meeting of the House of Delegates of HISI shall be held in the month of November each year or during the Hawaii State Age Group Short Course Championship, at which time the election of officers shall be held.
 The officers’ terms shall commence on January 1.
 Regular meetings of the House of Delegates shall be held in accordance with a schedule adopted by the Board of Directors.

 4.7 SPECIAL MEETINGS - Special meetings of the House of Delegates may be called by the Board of Directors or the General Chair.
 Should the Board of Directors or the General Chair fail to call the annual or scheduled regular meetings or should a special meeting be appropriate or helpful, a meeting of the House of Delegates may be called by a petition signed by at least five (5) group members of the House of Delegates.